–By Lawrence Kaufman; 561-302-0568; firstname.lastname@example.org; www.kaufmancounseling.com

 Let’s say Leslie says to Lou in an accusing and critical tone (with the facial expressions that go along with this): “Why didn’t you bring home the pizza like we agreed?”
 (There’s much we could analyze about this statement and potential interaction, but I want to limit our discussion now to a couple of central points.)

-*** First, an example of a (dysfunctional, or nonconstructive) “content” response to this question might be: (Said in a casual, matter of fact voice) “I was very busy.
+*** First, an example of a (dysfunctional, or nonconstructive) “content” response to this question might be: (Said in a casual, matter-of-fact voice) “I was very busy.
 It just slipped my mind.”
 We can usually assume that an interaction like this one has occurred previously (if not repeatedly) in this relationship.
-Notice that neither one them says how they are feeling (an important point I will expand on soon), and neither one of them makes an effort to avoid pushing the other’s buttons (That is, we can see from the start where this “conversation” is going — and it sure won’t be constructive!)
+Notice that neither one them says how they are feeling (an important point I will expand on soon), and neither one of them makes an effort to avoid pushing the other’s hot buttons (emotional trigger points, areas of sensitivity).
+That is, we can see from the start where this “conversation” is going — and it sure won’t be constructive!
 Part of focusing on the process is to be very tuned in to how constructive or not is the course of an evolving conversation, and then interrupt (put on pause and step back to observe) this conversation before it deteriorates even further.

 *** The second important principle to keep in mind is to give priority to focusing on the distinction between thoughts and feelings.
 This is a principle that is often minimized or overlooked in both self-help books and professional books and journals.
 Often, when I ask many new clients what they feeling at a particular point, they tell me instead what they are thinking.
 They are not differentiating (making the distinction between) emotions (feelings) and cognitions (thoughts, intellectual activities, etc.).
 This is a very important distinction with many consequences and implications.
 (For further clarification on this important issue, see my article entitled “The Primary Importance of Feelings in Couple Therapy.”)

 *** A great deal of meaning can be communicated in a short period of time — especially between two intimate partners.
 By slowing down your conversation you can give yourself the time you need to take in, digest, and metabolize (or psychologically work through) what has been communicated.
-Put another way, you can think of looking at your conversation through a magnifying glass, or think of how you can press the pause button on your DVD’s remote control so that you can freeze one particular frame of a movie so that you can look at it more carefully.
+Put another way, you can think of looking at your conversation through a magnifying glass, or think of how you can press the pause button on your DVD’s remote control so that you can freeze one particular frame of a “movie” so that you can examine it in a more detailed, and comprehensive way.

 *** Often, (enthusiastic) partners attempt to accomplish too much in a particular conversation.
 This can be counterproductive — that is, work against your best interests.
 Be careful to not allow yourselves to become overloaded and overwhelmed.
 This can set you back rather than move you forward as you had intended.
-You can begin modestly (thinking small) before you attempt to tackle the central, most important, problems, difficulties, and challenges in your relationship (looking at your relationship with a wide angle lens).
+You can begin modestly (thinking small) before you attempt to tackle the central, most important, problems, difficulties, and challenges in your relationship — (what we might call looking at your relationship with a wide-angle lens).

-*** At the conclusion of your present talk, you can decide when you will talk next.
+*** At the conclusion of your present talk, you can decide when the you will talk next.
 An alternative to this is for the two of you to agree (if this is possible schedule-wise) to have a “standing” (regularly scheduled) discussion time.
 This way you will not have to spend your time renegotiating each time when you will talk next.
-You thus can plan your schedules weeks in advance.
+You can then plan your schedules weeks in advance.
+Thus, in the big picture, you will be organizing and structuring your relational communication.
+Talking about deeper issues in your relationship will be given a higher degree of priority.
+Less of importance will “fall between the cracks” as a result.

 Congratulations on coming this far in reading through these rather lengthy discussion guidelines.
 This in part tells us that you have the motivation and persistence to improve your relational life — and at least give it your best shot.
-With some couples, there is a certain amount of uncertainty and ambiguity (uncertainty of meaning or significance) concerning where this all will be going.
-While there are no guarantees that the particular relationship you are trying to repair and improve will work out, the ideas and skills you have learned here can always be used to your advantage in other relationship.
-(So there will be a valuable payoff for you no matter how this particular relationship turns out.)
+With some couples, there is a certain amount of uncertainty and ambiguity (uncertainty of meaning or significance) concerning where this all will be going – where it will lead.
+While there are no guarantees that the particular relationship you are trying to repair and improve will work out, the ideas and skills you have learned here can always be used to your advantage in another, or other, relationships in the future.
+So, there will be valuable payoffs for you, down the road, no matter how this particular, current relationship turns out.

 Hopefully, these proposed guidelines will help give you a foundation for putting together or devising your own set of guidelines that best meet your unique and specific needs and circumstances.
 This is a creative effort that will probably be subject to many revisions and fine tunings during upcoming, ever-changing circumstances.
 I wish you well on your challenging, yet exciting journey towards a more fulfilling and satisfying relationship together.